 tidyterra and metR

-metR is a package that provides ggplot2 extensions, primarily for meteorological data visualization.
+The metR package provides ggplot2 extensions, primarily for meteorological data visualization.
 As shown previously (see Labeling contours), you can combine both packages to create rich, complex plots.